CMS comparison 2025: The most popular content management systems

 Pros | Cons |

-High performance and extendable system architecture | Multi-level workflows are not supported in the basic system, but made possible by extensions |
+High performance and extendable system architecture | Multi-level workflows are not supported in the basic system, but made possible through extensions |

-User-friendly installation, management, and actualization of extensions | Comparatively small, but active community |
+User-friendly installation, management and actualization of extensions | Comparatively small, but active community |

 Good security balance | |